Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Effectiveness Of Webinars

 Over 9 in 10 marketers worldwide use webinars to find high-quality leads.
-Generally, the audience that is genuinely interested in a certain topic will spend their time attending a webinar, increasing the chances of lead generation.
+Generally, an audience genuinely interested in a specific topic will spend their time attending a webinar, thereby increasing the chances of lead generation.

 73% Of B2B Marketers And Sales Leaders Consider Webinars To Be The Most Effective Method For Generating High-Quality Leads